AlpKaanK/ceng3511/p2/README.txt

     0, 19, 8

-after success, python will create kakuro_output.txt with the ssolution of kakuro.
+After success, python will create kakuro_output.txt with the ssolution of kakuro.

 -------------------------------------------
 For Futoshiki